-12 Star Wars: Squadrons tips to help you master the game quickly
+Star Wars: Squadrons guide: 12 tips and tricks to help you master the game quickly

 Maximise mobility with Boost Drifting and the Sweet Spot

 Boost Drifting is an extremely potent early skill to learn in Squadrons, and will enable you to conserve velocity while you turn.
-To Boost Drift, you need to Boost (which is only possible if you’ve diverted all power to engines), then hold down the Boost button again while turning.
+To Boost Drift, you need to Boost (which is only possible if you’ve converted power to engines), then hold down the Boost button again while turning.
 This will allow you to drift and sharply redirect your ship.
 For full details check out our guide on How to Boost Drift in Star Wars: Squadrons.

-Hand-in-hand with this skill is mastery of the Sweet Spot, which is the section of your speed gauge that sticks out a little more than the rest on your HUD.
+Hand-in-hand with this skill is mastery of the Sweet Spot, which is the section in the middle of your speed gauge that sticks out a little more than the rest on your HUD.
 While your speed is within this sticky-out block, your ship will have much better handling and can turn on a dime, giving you an edge whether you’re tailing an enemy or shaking a tail of your own.

 Don’t underestimate Capital Ships